 143. Indeed, the concept of "fair share" is so well ingrained in the generic pharmaceutical industry that even customers are aware of, and at times facilitate, collusion among generic manufacturers.
 For example, in June 2013, Defendant Dr. Reddy's was entering the market on a product not identified in the Complaint where Defendant Par had previously been exclusive.
-K.N., a senior account executive at Dr. Reddy's, sent an internal e-mail reporting that 144.
-Similarly, in September 2014, a large wholesale customer reached out to several large generic manufacturers, including Defendant Teva, asking them to submit a The customer reported to Teva that 145.
-Further, in January 2015, Defendant Teva was in discussions with a large retail customer about the possibility of becoming its supplier for Moexipril HCL HCTZ Tablets.
-The customer stated
+K.N., a senior account executive at Dr. Reddy's, sent an internal e-mail reporting that "[a GPO customer] has indicated that Par will walk away, so we have put together a proposal based on that information."